vanhoefm/fragattacks/research/README.md

 - Network cards that use [iwlmvm](https://wireless.wiki.kernel.org/en/users/drivers/iwlwifi)

-We recommend cards based on `ath9khtc`.
+I recommend cards based on `ath9khtc`.
 Not all cards that use `iwlmvm` will be compatible.
-When using an alternative network card, we strongly recommend to first run the [injection tests](#Network-card-injection-test) to confirm that the network card is compatible.
+When using an alternative network card, I strongly recommend to first run the [injection tests](#Network-card-injection-test) to confirm that the network card is compatible.

 ### 5 GHz support

-In order to use our script on 5 GHz channels the network card being used must allow the injection of frames in the 5 GHz channel.
+In order to use the test tool on 5 GHz channels the network card being used must allow the injection of frames in the 5 GHz channel.
 Unfortunately, this is not always possible due to regulatory constraints.
 To see on which channels you can inject frames you can execute `iw list` and look under Frequencies for channels that are _not_ marked as disabled, no IR, or radar detection.
 Note that these conditions may depend on your network card, the current configured country, and the AP you are connected to.
 For more information see, for example, the [Arch Linux documentation](https://wiki.archlinux.org/index.php/Network_configuration/Wireless#Respecting_the_regulatory_domain).

-Although we have not yet encountered a device that behaved differently in the 2.4 GHz band compared to the 5 GHz band, this may occur in practice if different drivers are used to handle both bands.
+Although I have not yet encountered a device that behaved differently in the 2.4 GHz band compared to the 5 GHz band, this may occur in practice if different drivers are used to handle both bands.
 If you encounter such a case please let us know.
-Since we have not yet observed such differences between the 2.4 and 5 GHz band we believe that it is sufficient to only test one of these bands.
+Since I have not yet observed such differences between the 2.4 and 5 GHz band I believe that it is sufficient to only test only one of these bands.

 Note that in mixed mode the Linux kernel may not allow the injection of frames even though it is allowed to send normal frames.
 This is because in `ieee80211_monitor_start_xmit` the kernel refuses